Allan Thomson (rugby league)

-Allan Kevin Thomson (18 February 1943 – 26 September 2006) was an Australian former professional rugby league footballer who played in the 1960s and 1970s, and coached in the 1980s.
+Allan Kevin Thomson (18 February 1943 – 26 September 2006) was an Australian professional rugby league footballer who played in the 1960s and 1970s, and coached in the 1980s.
 He played for the Manly-Warringah Sea Eagles in the New South Wales Rugby League (NSWRL) competition.

 He is the uncle of rugby league players Ian Thomson and Gary Thomson.

 Career

 Playing

 Thomson, a tough forward from the Lakes United club in the Newcastle Rugby League, represented the district in a 14–7 win over the Parramatta Eels in the 1964 State Cup competition.
 He went on to play for the NSW Colts against the touring French team later that year.
 In 1966 he made the first of 8 appearances for New South Wales, and a year later made his test debut for Australia in a 22–13 win over New Zealand at the Sydney Cricket Ground.
 He was retained for the second test against New Zealand at Lang Park in Brisbane which saw a 35–22 win for the Australians.

-While still playing for Lakes United in Newcastle, Allan Thomson was selected for the 1967–68 Kangaroo Tour at the end of the 1967 season.
+While still playing for Lakes United in Newcastle, Allan Thomson was selected for the 1967–68 Kangaroo tour at the end of the 1967 season.
 He played in one test on the tour (his final appearance for Australia), a 16–13 loss to France at the Stade des Minimes in Toulouse, France.
 He also played in 13 minor games during the tour.

 Thomson left Lakes at the end of the 1968 season and linked with NSWRFL club Manly-Warringah in 1969.
 He was a reserve in the Sea Eagles 23–12 loss to the South Sydney Rabbitohs in the 1970 NSWRFL Grand Final, and went on to play in Manly's first ever premiership win in 1972 when the Sea Eagles defeated Eastern Suburbs 19–14 in the Grand Final at the SCG, partnering Terry Randall in the Second-row.

 Following the Grand Final win, Thomson returned to Newcastle to once again play for Lakes United.

 Thomson played rugby league in England for Halifax during the 1974–75 season.